miltongneto/EY-Data-Science-Competition/README.md

 ### Notes

 > - The data set afer preparation phase is on [data/processed/](data/processed/).
 You can use that if you do not want to wait for data preparation processing time and just want to investigate the modeling phase.
 > - In this repository there are a python script and a notebook.
-Both do the same thing, but the notebook describes in more details
+Both do the same thing, but the notebook describes in more details, but the script is faster.
 > - On [reports/](reports/) there is the challenge manual and the final presentation.